Kizilto: History

 In 1966, Kizilto Commune (克孜勒陶公社) was established.

 In 1967 during the Cultural Revolution, Kizilto Commune was renamed Hongxing Commune ('Red star commune' 红星公社).

 In 1984, the commune became Kizilto Township.

+In 2020, on December 30, the status of Kizilto Township was upgraded to the status of a town.

 Geography and resources

-Kizilto Township is located to the south of county seat Akto Town and on the eastern slope of Kunlun Mountains, and between 75°02′- 76°41′ east longitude and 38°06′- 38°56′ north latitude.
-The township is bordered by Kizil Township of Yengisar County (Yingjisha) to the east, by Akdala Ranch and Qarlung Township to the south, by Bulungkol Township to the west, Wuqia Township of Yengisar County to the north.
+Kizilto Town is located to the south of county seat Akto Town and on the eastern slope of Kunlun Mountains, and between 75°02′- 76°41′ east longitude and 38°06′- 38°56′ north latitude.
+The town is bordered by Kizil Township of Yengisar County (Yingjisha) to the east, by Akdala Ranch and Qarlung Township to the south, by Bulungkol Township to the west, Wuqia Township of Yengisar County to the north.
 Its maximum distance between east and west is 105 kilometers, and the maximum distance between north and south 75 kilometers.
-The seat of the township is 98 kilometers away from the county seat of Akto Town.
+The seat of the town is 98 kilometers away from the county seat of Akto Town.
 It has a total area of 3,882 square kilometers, including 318.7 hectares of arable land, 86.8 hectares of forest land and 143,000 hectares of grassland.

-The average elevation of the township is 2,200 meters.
+The average elevation of the town is 2,200 meters.
 The northwest is a cold mountain climate with an annual precipitation of 150–200 mm.
-The southeast is a shallow mountain area, it is a temperate continental arid climate with an average annual temperature of 10.9 ℃ and a frost-free period of 150 days.
+The southeast is a shallow mountain area, it is a temperate continental arid climate with an average annual temperature of 10.9 °C and a frost-free period of 150 days.
 The main water system in the territory is the Yigzya River (依格孜牙河).
 There are precious animals such as snow chicken, yellow sheep and argali, and there are rare plants such as wild snow lotus, codonopsis, angelica, gymnadenia conopsea, cynomorium, daphnia, comfrey and cistanche.
 Mineral resources include lead, zinc, iron, coal, marble and quartz.

 Administrative divisions

-The township of Kizilto has 12 villages under its jurisdiction.
+The town of Kizilto has 12 villages under its jurisdiction.